peopleSocial/.github/profile/README.md

 People just talking to people.
 Who would invent that?

-Instead of a social network, just the code for a common language to speak into the publicly shared internet and radio space around the globe.
+Instead of a social network, just the code for a common language (ie. bittorrent protocol) to speak into the publicly shared internet and radio space around the globe.

+The major advantage of such direct one-to-many communication, is the absence of targeted advertising.

+The major advantage of an absence of targeted advertising, is the drastically reduced attack surface for both cybersecurity integrity exploits, and for bad management following up.

+ie. You don't have a poorly managed account to get locked out of with zero customer service, you have a government issued amateur radio license, and you're innocent until proven guilty in court.

 # Design
 Predominantly written in Rust, mixing open-source code for things like email, chat, PIV/OpenGPG hardware/YubiKey transaction authentication, official transaction revocation/repudiation, fast decentralized internet, bittorrent video streaming, (non-profit reputation, reviews, storage, synchronization, retransmission) blockchain, professionally assisted browsing, radio positioning, network/radio collision backoff, software disciplined FSK digital radio, and amateur radio.